 New Fire Service Connection Process Overview

 SFPUC Gateroom Site Visit

-- To meet fire service requirements and initiate water service, the Applicant is required to coordinate scheduling an appointment together with the San Francisco Fire Department (SFFD) and the San Francisco Public Utilities Commission (SFPUC) Gateroom to flush and turn on the water service.
+To meet fire service requirements and initiate water service, the Applicant is required to coordinate scheduling an appointment together with the San Francisco Fire Department (SFFD) and the SFPUC Gateroom to flush and turn on the water service.
 First, call the SFFD Bureau of Inspection to request a district inspection at (415) 558-3300.
 Then schedule with SFPUC’s Gateroom by calling (415) 550-4950 within a minimum 48 hours’ notice of the scheduled inspection.

 - SFPUC turns on water to perform fire service line flush

 - Subsequent flushes are performed as required until SFFD approves flush results